GrahamDumpleton/mod_wsgi/docs/user-guides/access-control-mechanisms.rst

 result should be 'None'.
 If the user does exist, the result should be 'True' or 'False' depending on whether the password was valid.

+As an alternative to returning ``True``, a non-empty string can be returned to indicate that authentication has succeeded.
+The returned string is then used as the authenticated user name in place of the value supplied by the client — it becomes ``REMOTE_USER`` for the WSGI application, and is also what Apache records for the request in access logs and in any subsequent group authorisation checks.
+This is useful where the supplied user name needs canonicalising, or where an external credential (an email address, an LDAP attribute, a certificate subject) maps to a different internal user name.

+HTTP Digest authentication is uncommon in modern deployments — TLS plus HTTP Basic authentication, or application-level authentication, is generally preferred.
+Digest support is documented here for completeness.

 If wishing to use Digest authentication, the configuration would instead be::